JAC-CS-Game-Programming-F25/project-muhammad/README.md

 45. The system shall implement ghost states: GhostHiddenState, GhostMaterializingState, and GhostAttackingState.
 46. The system shall use a hybrid collision system: tile-based collision for wall detection and hitbox-based collision for entity interactions.
 47. The system shall implement a Map with three layers: bottomLayer (floor graphics), collisionLayer (wall detection), and topLayer (decorative elements).
-48. The system shall use a Factory pattern to create Player, Ghost, and Flag entities.
-49. The system shall use a RoomManager to load room data from JSON configuration files.
+48. The system shall use a RoomManager to load room data from JSON configuration files.
-50. The system shall implement a FloorTransition class to handle smooth transitions between floors.
+49. The system shall implement a FloorTransition class to handle smooth transitions between floors.

 ### Map & Room System

-51. The system shall organize rooms hierarchically: Building → Floor → Room.
+50. The system shall organize rooms hierarchically: Building → Floor → Room.
-52. The system shall store room metadata including: id, building name, floor number, room name, 360° image path, and description.
+51. The system shall store room metadata including: id, building name, floor number, room name, 360° image path, and description.
-53. The system shall use a Layer class to manage tile data with width, height, and tile retrieval methods.
+52. The system shall use a Layer class to manage tile data with width, height, and tile retrieval methods.
-54. The system shall use a Tile class with static SIZE property for consistent tile rendering.
+53. The system shall use a Tile class with static SIZE property for consistent tile rendering.
-55. The system shall provide Map methods: checkCollisionAtPixel() for collision detection and getRoomIdAt() for room identification.
+54. The system shall provide Map methods: checkCollisionAtPixel() for collision detection and getRoomIdAt() for room identification.

 ### Game States

-56. The system shall implement a RoundEnd state that displays after each round completion.
+55. The system shall implement a RoundEnd state that displays after each round completion.
-57. The system shall transition from RoundEnd to Playing if lives > 0 and rounds < 5.
+56. The system shall transition from RoundEnd to Playing if lives > 0 and rounds < 5.
-58. The system shall transition from RoundEnd to GameOver if lives = 0 or rounds = 5.
+57. The system shall transition from RoundEnd to GameOver if lives = 0 or rounds = 5.
-59. The system shall implement a Victory state for successful game completion (all 5 rounds completed with lives remaining).
+58. The system shall implement a Victory state for successful game completion (all 5 rounds completed with lives remaining).
-60. The system shall transition from RoundEnd to Victory when all 5 rounds are completed successfully.
+59. The system shall transition from RoundEnd to Victory when all 5 rounds are completed successfully.

 ### Player State Transitions

-61. The system shall transition PlayerIdle to PlayerWalking when WASD keys are pressed.
+60. The system shall transition PlayerIdle to PlayerWalking when WASD keys are pressed.
-62. The system shall transition PlayerWalking to PlayerIdle when movement keys are released.
+61. The system shall transition PlayerWalking to PlayerIdle when movement keys are released.
-63. The system shall transition PlayerIdle or PlayerWalking to PlayerRunning when Shift is pressed and stamina > 0.
+62. The system shall transition PlayerIdle or PlayerWalking to PlayerRunning when Shift is pressed and stamina > 0.
-64. The system shall transition PlayerRunning to PlayerWalking when Shift is released or stamina is depleted.
+63. The system shall transition PlayerRunning to PlayerWalking when Shift is released or stamina is depleted.
-65. The system shall transition PlayerRunning to PlayerIdle when all movement keys are released.
+64. The system shall transition PlayerRunning to PlayerIdle when all movement keys are released.
-66. The system shall transition any player state to PlayerPlanting when Enter is pressed.
+65. The system shall transition any player state to PlayerPlanting when Enter is pressed.
-67. The system shall transition PlayerPlanting to PlayerIdle after 2 seconds if planting is successful.
+66. The system shall transition PlayerPlanting to PlayerIdle after 2 seconds if planting is successful.
-68. The system shall transition PlayerPlanting to PlayerDead if the flag is planted in the wrong room, timer expires, or planting is interrupted.
+67. The system shall transition PlayerPlanting to PlayerDead if the flag is planted in the wrong room, timer expires, or planting is interrupted.
-69. The system shall transition any player state to PlayerDead when the game timer expires.
+68. The system shall transition any player state to PlayerDead when the game timer expires.
-70. The system shall regenerate stamina when the player is in PlayerIdle or PlayerWalking states.
+69. The system shall regenerate stamina when the player is in PlayerIdle or PlayerWalking states.
-71. The system shall drain stamina when the player is in PlayerRunning state.
+70. The system shall drain stamina when the player is in PlayerRunning state.

 ### Ghost State Transitions

-72. The system shall keep the ghost in GhostHidden state during normal gameplay.
+71. The system shall keep the ghost in GhostHidden state during normal gameplay.
-73. The system shall transition GhostHidden to GhostMaterializing when a failure condition occurs (wrong room, timeout, or interrupted planting).
+72. The system shall transition GhostHidden to GhostMaterializing when a failure condition occurs (wrong room, timeout, or interrupted planting).
-74. The system shall transition GhostMaterializing to GhostAttacking instantly when the ghost appears.
+73. The system shall transition GhostMaterializing to GhostAttacking instantly when the ghost appears.
-75. The system shall transition GhostAttacking back to GhostHidden after the kill animation completes.
+74. The system shall transition GhostAttacking back to GhostHidden after the kill animation completes.
-76. The system shall make the ghost visible only during GhostMaterializing and GhostAttacking states.
+75. The system shall make the ghost visible only during GhostMaterializing and GhostAttacking states.

 ### Score & Timer Management

-77. The system shall use a ScoreManager class separate from RoundManager to handle score operations.
+76. The system shall use a ScoreManager class separate from RoundManager to handle score operations.
-78. The system shall use a GameTimer class with methods: start(), update(), isExpired(), and getTimeRemaining().
+77. The system shall use a GameTimer class with methods: start(), update(), isExpired(), and getTimeRemaining().
-79. The system shall track baseTime and timeRemaining in the GameTimer.
+78. The system shall track baseTime and timeRemaining in the GameTimer.
-80. The system shall use RoundManager to coordinate between ScoreManager, GameTimer, and target room selection.
+79. The system shall use RoundManager to coordinate between ScoreManager, GameTimer, and target room selection.

 ### UI Components

-81. The system shall use a RoomImageViewer class to display and rotate 360° room images.
+80. The system shall use a RoomImageViewer class to display and rotate 360° room images.
-82. The system shall track rotationAngle in RoomImageViewer for mouse-based rotation.
+81. The system shall track rotationAngle in RoomImageViewer for mouse-based rotation.
-83. The system shall use a UserInterface class to display staminaBar, timerDisplay, scoreDisplay, and livesDisplay.
+82. The system shall use a UserInterface class to display staminaBar, timerDisplay, scoreDisplay, and livesDisplay.
-84. The system shall update UI components each frame through UserInterface.update() and UserInterface.render() methods.
+83. The system shall update UI components each frame through UserInterface.update() and UserInterface.render() methods.

 ### State Diagram

 ![State Diagram](./assets/images/proposal/StateDiagram.png)

 ### Class Diagram